Bacteria and micro-organisms involved in water treatment

 What are they used for?

-The importance of wastewater treatment is crucial to human health and environmental protection.
+The importance of wastewater treatment is crucial to both human health and environmental protection.
 Indeed, the use of these bacteria accelerates the treatment of pollution on a small surface: the purification plant.
 A river, for example, has its own purification process, similar to what happens in nature.
 However, atmospheric pollution levels are currently too high and can disrupt the natural cycle.
 By cultivating these micro-organisms, wastewater treatment plants help to prevent the eutrophication of watercourses and the spread of disease.

 You got it, bacteria are the heart of the process.
 A wastewater treatment plant can thus be compared to a farm where micro-organisms are cultivated on a large scale to decontaminate and recycle wastewater, illustrating their importance in modern society.